TheManeeter/simple-java-calculator/README.md

 **Note: You must run the "run.bat" file, not the .jar file.**

 Also, the .bat file must be in the same folder as the .jar file or the file will not run.
-You also must have JDK 17 installed on your machine.
+You also must have JDK 17 installed on your machine or the program will not run.